InsightSoftwareConsortium/ITK-Wasm/doc/content/docs/itk_js_to_itk_wasm_migration_guide.md

 ## Image file format

 The JSON file format is replaced by a WASM file format with a different layout.
-A directory, ending in `.iwi` or a `.iwi.zip` file is supported.
+A directory ending in `.iwi` or a `.iwi.zip` file is supported for images and a directory ending in `.iwm` and `.iwm.zip` is supported for meshes.

 ## Node Sync functions